cognitedata/data-model-examples/{{cookiecutter.buildfolder}}/README.md

 examples.

 1. Install Python and [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/)
     if you do not already have them.
+The examples are tested with Python 3.10 and 3.11.
+We recommend 3.11.

 1. Change directory into the `./build` folder